“Architecture is actually a great deal better than it looks.” —Cecil D. Elliott

-Leaving the unstaffed depot we found a sign directing us to La Chapelle, through a triumphal arch worthy of Septimus Severus carved into the viaduct our train had just crossed.
+Leaving the unstaffed depot we found a sign directing us to La Chapelle, through a triumphal arch worthy of Septimus Severus, carved into the viaduct our train had just crossed.
 It was the equivalent to an architectural fanfare.
-What followed was a three-hour initial encounter which required all my senses, not just sight.
+What followed was a three-hour initial encounter which put demands on all my senses, not just sight.

-In architectural history, the concept of enfilade is important—a French word used to mean spatial sequence or progression; the psychological effect of entering a new and unfamiliar space from a previous one and carrying with you its memory.
+In architectural history, the concept of enfilade is important—a French word meaning spatial sequence or progression; the psychological effect of entering a new and unfamiliar space from a previous one and carrying with you its memory.
 I suppose mine had actually started at birth, but technically it began at that arched definition of “entry”; marking the boundary between village and countryside.
-I’ll leave aside the sounds of crowing roosters and diesel tractor engines, rustling leaves.
-Entering one of the ugliest parking lots and homeliest visitor centers of my experience, Joe and I found a comfortable patch of shade and spoke of nothing in particular, waiting for the gates to open.
+I’ll leave aside the sounds of crowing roosters and diesel tractor engines, rustling leaves and songbirds.
+Entering one of the ugliest parking lots and homeliest visitor centers of my experience, Joe and I found a comfortable patch of shade and spoke at length of nothing in particular, waiting for the gates to open.

 What followed was a multi-sensory experience which engaged everything except my taste buds.
 I smelled beeswax.
 Thanks to an unannounced bend in the floor, gravity pulled me to the communion rail, which turned out to be painted steel, rather than wood, and cool to the touch of a sweaty forearm.
 I understood the chancel floor sloped in the opposite direction and distorted perception of its distance from the pews.
 The pilgrim’s path to communion was thereby made to seem intimate; reciprocally, the return to my seat became both difficult and distant thanks to the reverse visual effect.
 Meanwhile, with just the two of us present, the acoustic qualities of all those hard, unforgiving materials amplified every sound I made and in doing so made me be quiet; I was even aware of my own breathing.